devnall/notes/BonMots.md

 * Defensestration - throwing oneself out a window in self-defense (e.g. to avoid being shot)
 * Slackadaisical - a lackadaisical slacker
 * I'm like the angle opposite the hypotenuse -- always right
+* sarchasm - (neologism) the gulf between the person who makes a sarcastic comment and the person who doesn't get it

 ## Band Names: